 This is on the heels of the Bureau selecting Winchester to be its .40 cal. ammunition supplier.
-The vast resources of the FBI, and their reputation as the premier law enforcement agency in America, provides the Agency with enormous influence on American law enforcement.
-With an estimated 13,000 Special Agents, the FBI contract will not only be a significant order for the Agency, but will likely influence many more law enforcement agencies across the nation.
+The vast resources of the FBI, and its reputation as the premier law enforcement agency in America, provides the Agency with enormous influence on American law enforcement.
+With an estimated 13,000 Special Agents, the FBI contract will not only be a significant order for the Agency but will likely influence many more law enforcement agencies across the nation.

 Winchester is one of the oldest and most respected ammunition manufacturers in America.
-They are also no stranger to contracts with the FBI, other federal agencies (including the military), and many local and State law enforcement agencies.
+They are also no stranger to contracts with the FBI, other federal agencies (including the military), and many local and state law enforcement agencies.
 The bonded jacketed hollow points selected are an excellent choice, while the frangible training ammunition should help the Bureau maintain its range and even “go green” at the same time.

 F.B.I.
 New 9mm Duty Ammunition

 Winchester’s PDX1 9mm cartridge with 147-grain jacketed hollow-point bullet was selected by the FBI for duty use by Agents carrying 9mm handguns.
 This is the same line the Bureau selected for its .40 caliber pistols.
-The PDX1 has been shown to be an excellent bullet design for self-defense purposes, with consistent penetration through a variety of intermediate barriers.
+The PDX1 appears to be an excellent bullet design for self-defense purposes, with consistent penetration through a variety of intermediate barriers.
 In addition, the PDX1 bullets have shown reliable expansion with the bonded jacket technology.

 Winchester uses a patented technological process using a reverse-jacketed, bonded bullet for their PDX1 line of ammunition.
 This technology is a superior process from simply slapping a jacket around a formed piece of lead and hoping for the best.
 The PDX1 ammunition line uses an enhanced nickel-plated cartridge preventing corrosion and ensuring smooth feeding and extraction.
 Flash suppressed powder is used in this cartridge to maintain night vision and meet the FBI’s stringent darkened range evaluation.

 The FBI PDX1 9mm bullet uses bonded technology.
 This is a modern design using a chemical process to bond the lead bullet to the metal jacket.
-The process creates a superior bullet design to ensure proper and full hollow-point expansion, while avoiding jacket separation that can significantly reduce bullet effectiveness.
+The process creates a superior bullet design to ensure proper and full hollow-point expansion while avoiding jacket separation that can significantly reduce bullet effectiveness.